RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 ## Usage

 1. **For Articles**: Upload a PDF file or provide a URL of an article.
 The system extracts text, processes it into chunks, and allows you to ask questions through the chatbot interface.
-2. **For Data Analysis**: Navigate to the Data Analysis page to upload your data files, preview your dataset, and interact with an AI-driven assistant for visualizations and analysis.
-3. **For Search Queries**: Use the Search Agent Bot to explore research papers, recent news, or general topics, with AI-powered answers tailored to your query.
+2. **For Search Queries**: Use the Search Agent Bot to explore research papers, recent news, or general topics, with AI-powered answers tailored to your query.

 ---